aahamlin/aahamlin.github.io/manager_readme.md

 As an introvert, I tend to keep quieter in larger settings.
 Typically, I will provide feedback after a short period of reflection.

 The response, “just tell me what you want me to do”, is one of my least favorite.
-Command and control environments are not healthy nor effective.

 I dislike arrogance.
-The loudest, most confident voice in the room does _not_ always (or even usually) have the best answer.